mlzdev/ethergroups/README.md

 The URL Schema for public pads is: `http[s]://[www].[sub].[domain].[tld]/[yourDirectory]/p/[groupID]$[padID]`

 ### Editing language strings and mail content
-You can edit the language strings here:
+You can edit the language strings directly here:

-	/path/to/ethergroups/src/Ethergroups/MainBundle/Resources/translations/
+	/path/to/ethergroups/app/Resources/translations/

 The mail contents can be edited here:

 	/path/to/ethergroups/src/Ethergroups/MainBundle/Resource/views/Mails

+#### Change frontpage strings via website
+There is an admin site, where you can change the frontpage.
+You have to give a login and a password in the `parameters.yml` file.
+After that you can access the admin page under `http://yourdomain.tld/admin`.

 ### Adding another language
 To add another language, you have to add a file with the translations, according to `messages.en.yml` with the naming schema: `messages.[langCode].yml` in